0XDE57/Flipper-Android-App/README.md

 - display rssi in device search list on connect
 - display MAC address in device search list on connect
 - display MAC address for connected device in info card header
+- show full device name (do not remove "Flipper" prefix when showing device names)
 - toggle filter in device search list by known flipper prefix (found in `Constans.kt`).
 This is useful if you change or randomize your Flipper's MAC.
   - `DEVICENAME_PREFIX = "Flipper"`
   - `MAC_PREFIX = "80:E1:26:"`